cmake-basis/BASIS/doc/install.rst

 details on the particular ``<Package>_DIR`` variables that may have to be set if the packages were not found automatically by CMake.

-See the documentation of the available :doc:`default configuration options <howto/buildoptions>` for more options that can be used to configure the build of any BASIS-based project.
+See the documentation of the available :doc:`CMake Options <howto/buildoptions>` for more options that can be used to configure the build of any project developed with BASIS.
 Please refer also to the package specific build instructions given in the ``INSTALL`` file or software manual of the corresponding package for information on available additional project specific configuration options.